shouldjs/should.js/Readme.md

 user.should.have.property('name', 'tj');
 user.should.have.property('pets').with.lengthOf(4);

-// if the object was created with Object.create(null)
+// If the object was created with Object.create(null)
-// then it doesn't inherit `Object` and have the `should` getter
+// then it doesn't inherit `Object` but does have the `should`
-// so you can do:
+// getter so you can do:

 should(user).have.property('name', 'tj');
 should(true).ok;